Trip Leader: Gareth McCormack

 Days 1 & 2: After collecting you from a location of your choice in Dublin, we head to our first destination – County Antrim, in Northern Ireland.
 We spend the first couple of days exploring the unique scenery of the Causeway Coast.
 The twisted trees of the Dark Hedges, the tiny harbour at Portbradden, and the mouldering cliff-top remains of Dunluce Castle all make prime photo spots.
 Our base, the Causeway Hotel, occupies a protected building dating from 1836, and is located right beside the sea.
 It allows easy walking access to the UNESCO World Heritage Site of the Giant’s Causeway, facilitating sunset shoots from these unique rock formations.

 Days 3 & 4: We now head west, to Ireland’s wild Atlantic coast.
 The next two nights are spent on the Rosguill Peninsula in County Donegal, a remote northern headland that feels miles from anywhere.
 Photo opportunities centre around the dramatic lighthouse at Fanad Head, fabulous Boyeeghter Strand, and the mountains of north Donegal.
-Overnight we’ll relax in the Beach Hotel, set beside a sandy bay in the small village of Downings.
+Overnight we’ll relax in the Rosapenna Hotel, a 4-star hotel with private access to a sandy bay in the small village of Downings.

 Days 5 & 6: The next two days are spent exploring the landscapes of County Mayo.
 Our base is the small, family-run Bervie Guesthouse, which occupies a restored coastguard station beside a 3km-long beach on Achill Island.
 Achill is Ireland’s largest Atlantic island, and an incredible place for photography.
 Highlights include the fabulous view from the top of the Menawn Cliffs, the secluded cove of Keem, and the evocative remains of a deserted village.